-The Network sponsors three conferences each year—a Spring Conference in April, a Writing Residency in July, and a Fall Conference in late October or November.
+The Network sponsors three conferences each year—a Spring Conference in April, a Writing Residency in July, and a Fall Conference in November.
 These conferences bring together hundreds of writers for workshops, readings, networking, and lively discussion.

 The Squire Summer Writing Residency offers an intensive course in a chosen genre (fiction, creative nonfiction, poetry), with ten hour-and-a-half sessions over the four days of the program.
 Registrants work in-depth on their own manuscript samples, as well as their colleagues’, while also studying the principles of the genre with their instructor.
 Other features include faculty readings, panel discussions, and open mic sessions for residents.